Rana Dasgupta

-Rana Dasgupta (born 5 November 1971 in Canterbury, England) is a British Indian novelist and essayist.
-He grew up in Cambridge, England, and studied at Balliol College, Oxford, the Conservatoire Darius Milhaud in Aix-en-Provence, and, as a Fulbright Scholar, the University of Wisconsin–Madison.
-In 2010 The Daily Telegraph called him one of Britain's best novelists under 40.
-In 2014 Le Monde named him one of 70 people who are making the world of tomorrow.
+Rana Dasgupta (born 5 November 1971) is an English novelist and essayist.
+In 2010, The Daily Telegraph called him one of Britain's best novelists under 40.
+In 2014, Le Monde named him one of 70 people who are making the world of tomorrow.
 Among the prizes won by Dasgupta's works are the Commonwealth Prize and the Ryszard Kapuściński Award.

-Dasgupta is a former Literary Director of the JCB Prize for Literature.
+Dasgupta is a former literary director of the JCB Prize for Literature.

+Early life and education

+Dasgupta was born in Canterbury to English mother Barbara and Bengali father Ashish from Calcutta and grew up in Cambridge alongside his younger sister Mitali.
+Dasgupta attended a boys' school.
+He went on to graduate with a degree in French literature from Balliol College, Oxford in 1994.
+He also studied piano at the Conservatoire Darius Milhaud in Aix-en-Provence, France and was a Fulbright Scholar at the University of Wisconsin–Madison, pursuing Media Studies.